opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Configuring-Advanced-Machine-Properties.md

 19. Click the **Update** button to save the added available property or click the **Defaults** button to reset the **Available Property** parameter to the system default.
-20. Repeat [Steps 15 - 19]{.ul} until all available properties have been
+20. Repeat Steps 15 - 19 until all available properties have been
     added.
 21. Click the **Save** button to save the available properties added to the machine.